 After a nice breakfast check out from hotel and drive to Deogarh, a popular tourist destination, boasting a complex of luxurious heritage resorts managed by the erstwhile royal family of the Deogarh.
 In the heart of the town, is the Kunjbihari Temple, which is famous for the many bats that live inside the roof of the building.
 There is one clock tower in the main central chowk (market) of the town at the top of Charbhuja Temple.

 In the early evening enjoy a village walk tour, which will be assisted by a hotel staff member.
 Explore the natural surrounding with people tending to their fields and cattle, and living in complete harmony with nature.
-Back to the hotel by evening.
+Reach back at the hotel.
 Overnight stay will be at hotel in Deogarh.

 Then visit Bagore-ki-Haveli, a historic haveli (mansion) that stands magnificently on the waterfront of the surreal Lake Pichola at Gangori Ghat.
 Built in the 18th century by Amar Chand Badwa, the then Prime minister of Mewar kingdom, Bagore Ki Haveli has been restored over the period of time and is now converted into a museum.
 In the evening enjoy the Dharohar Folk Dance Show at Bagore-ki-Haveli.
 See Rajasthani folk dancing, with nightly shows of colorful, energetic Marwari, Bhil and western Rajasthani dances, as well as traditional Rajasthani puppetry.

-After breakfast check out from the hotel and transfer to Udaipur Airport.
-The private car will drop you at airport to catch your return flight.
+After breakfast check out from hotel and transfer to Udaipur Airport.
+Board your flight for Delhi.

-To all the good things, comes an end.
-Bid farewell with the memories of amazing fun-filled 14 days of Rural Heritage Retreat, worth remembering for the lifetime!
+Bid farewell with the memories of amazing fun-filled 14 days trip through the Golden Triangle & majestic Rajasthan, worth remembering for the lifetime!